WebAuthn Registration node

 Example

-The following example registers WebAuthn devices:
+The following sample journey registers WebAuthn devices:

 If the user’s client does support WebAuthn, and the connection is secured with TLS, AM prompts the user to register an authenticator: